 Who is eligible for an Acorn Fund account?

-Any child, from birth through 12th grade, who lives in or attends public school in Salem City, NJ is eligible.
-Children living outside of Salem City and attending public school in Salem City may enroll after school begins in September.
-High school graduates have until June 30th of the year they graduate to enroll, after which they are no longer eligible for enrollment.
+Any child, from birth through 12th grade, who lives in or attends public school in Salem City, New Jersey is eligible.
+Children living outside of Salem City and attending public school in Salem City may apply after school begins in September or after their first day of attending public school in Salem City.
+High school graduates have until June 30th of the year they graduate to apply, after which they are no longer eligible to receive an Acorn Fund account.

 Who can open an Acorn Fund account?

-The parent or guardian of any child living in or attending public school in Salem City.
-Current high school students who are 18 or older may open the account on their own.
+The parent or guardian of any child living in or attending public school in Salem City may apply to have an Acorn Fund account opened for their child.
+Current high school students who are 18 or older may apply to have the account opened on their own.

 Where can I get assistance to open my child's Acorn Fund account?